The Practical Guide to Limited Company Tax

 You will need at least a basic understanding of pay and statutory leave entitlements, such as sick pay, holiday and maternity/paternity.

-You also need to consider the regulations around certain groups of works, such as young or part-time workers.
+You also need to consider the regulations around certain groups of workers, such as young or part-time workers.

 9) Health & Safety